danepod/express-hypermedia/README.md

 ## Advanced
 ### API Reference
-For the time being, you can generate documentation of this library using [TypeDoc](http://typedoc.org).
-To generate an HTML reference, install TypeDoc as advised on their website.
-Then execute `typedoc --out ./docs --exclude **/*.test.ts ./src` and open [docs/index.html](docs/index.html).
-I will try to enhance the generation and usefulness of the docs at a later point.
-Also, I will describe the usage of the library in greater detail in a user's manual which I will write as part of my bachelor's thesis.
+You can generate documentation of this library using [TypeDoc](http://typedoc.org).
+To generate an HTML reference, execute `npm run doc` and open [docs/index.html](docs/index.html).

 ### Tests
 This project includes a suite of unit tests, using [Mocha](https://mochajs.org/), [Chai](http://chaijs.com/) and [Sinon](http://sinonjs.org/).
 At this time, most of the tests cover the logic outside of format adapters.
 Test files are named `*.test.ts`.